Smoothini/GMLtoTAPN/README.md

 # GMLtoTAPN
 GML to TAPAAL file conversion tool
+  And a bunch of other features...

 Done
 - tapn network builder based on gml and json
+- switch components
-- controller components
+- visited components
-- waypointing components and queries builder
+- waypointing query
-- loop freedom components and query(?) builder
+- loop freedom query
+- reachability query
+- combined query
 - multigraph support thru conversion
 - json file generator

+- disjoint and shared networks generator

 In progress:
-- more efficient json file generator
-- ???¿¿¿
+- bugfixes

 To do:
-- combined queries
 - maybe some more refactoring
 - ??¿¿¿?
 - maybe a better readme